mpdunne/alan/README.md

 Usage
 =====
-Alan currently comes in two flavours: Alan Rickman and Alan Davies.
-Alan Rickman is designed for viewing nucleotide alignments; Alan Davies for amino acid alignments.
-The default Alan is Alan Davies.
+Alan currently comes in three flavours: Alan Rickman,  Alan Davies, and Alan Bennett.
+Alan Rickman is designed for viewing nucleotide alignments, Alan Davies for amino acid alignments.
+Alan Bennett is designed to automatically detect the type of alignment being inspected.
+The default Alan is Alan Bennett.

 To run Alan in bash, simply type: